chillinflute/ChrisxSam-Planner/Internship Report.md

 The teamwork required was also very beneficial; attending company meetings, scribing for them, contributing data, and hearing the inner workings behind such a project was an experience I, to my surprise, quite enjoyed!
 I think that with a group of people that I felt more comfortable with I could have contributed more, but I believe I still handled these meetings adequately.

-I also gained some leadership skills while working with the group of volunteers
+I also gained some leadership skills while working with the group of volunteers during the festival

 ## Is there anything you wish you could have done differently, if so why?
 There were times where I was uncertain what I was being asked to do - I wish I had had the confidence in the workplace to ask for clarification on what exactly the task was, as sometimes it left me in a state of anxiety as to whether I was doing the thing I was being asked to do.
 It would have allowed me to complete the task more successfully and devote more of my mental energy to the task itself.